fogarty-ben/maine-cd2-2018/README.md

 Current status: Produces correct results

-To-do:
--Implement tie-breaker (not necessary for this specific election but good practice) -Check documentation
+To-do: implement tie-breaker (not necessary for this specific election but good practice); check documentation; code review
--Code review

-Ideas for future implementation:
--downloading this data and converting to csv with a script -showing transfer of votes between candidates
+Ideas for future implementation: downloading this data and converting to csv with a script; showing transfer of votes between candidates